Wood County Hospital Financial Assistance Policy

 A statement of hospital services is sent to the patient/guarantor in incremental billing cycles.
 In cases where the patient is uninsured, the statement is sent after services are rendered.
 In most cases where patients have coverage through an insurance carrier, the statements are sent after services have been adjudicated by the insurance carrier.
 There are some cases where adjudication has been stopped by the carrier due to the patient/guarantor needing to provide additional information.
 In these situations, statements will be issued to the patient/guarantor.
 Statements are generated in 30 day increments.

-Wood County Hospital representatives and/or their designees may attempt to contact the patient/guarantor during the statement billing cycle in order to pursue collections.
-Collection efforts are documented on the patient’s account.
+Wood County Hospital representatives and/or their designees attempt to contact the patient/guarantor during the statement billing cycle in order to pursue collections and to orally notify the patient/guarantor that financial assistance is available for eligible individuals and about how to obtain assistance with the application process.
+Collection and notification efforts are documented on the patient’s account.

-Wood County Hospital will not engage in extraordinary collection actions (ECA) against a patient/guarantor to collect payment for care, unless it has made reasonable efforts to determine if the patient/guarantor is eligible for assistance.
-Wood County Hospital will not engage in ECAs against the patient/guarantor without making reasonable efforts to determine the patient’s eligibility under the financial assistance policy and making patient’s aware of the policy.
+Wood County Hospital will not engage in extraordinary collection actions (ECAs) (either itself or through a collection agency) against a patient/guarantor to collect payment for care, unless permission to engage in such ECAs has been granted by Patient Accounts administration [insert name of office, department, committee, or other body with the final authority or responsibility for determining that the hospital has made reasonable efforts to determine whether an individual is FAP-eligible and may therefore engage in ECAs]..
+In addition, Wood County Hospital will not engage in ECAs against a patient/guarantor without first having made reasonable efforts to determine the patient’s eligibility under the financial assistance policy and making patient’s aware of the policy.
 Once 120 days have passed from the first post-discharge statement date and no application has been received, nor other payment arrangements established, the outstanding balance will be forwarded to a collection agency.
+At approximately the same time, the patient/guarantor will be provided with a written notice that indicates that financial assistance is available for eligible individuals, identifies the ECA(s) that the collection agency intends to initiate to obtain payment for the care, and states a deadline after which such ECA(s) may be initiated by the collection agency.
+This notice will also include a plain language summary of the policy.

-Patients/guarantors who failed to comply with the agreed upon arrangements for a repayment contract or have defaulted on a Commerce Bank loan program may be referred to a collection agency for unpaid debt, unless an financial assistance has been submitted or payment in full has been received.
+Patients/guarantors who failed to comply with the agreed upon arrangements for a repayment contract or have defaulted on a Commerce Bank loan program may be referred to a collection agency for unpaid debt, unless a financial assistance application has been submitted or payment in full has been received.

-Wood County Hospital may pursue the following ECAs:
+Wood County Hospital may pursue the following ECAs either directly or through its collection agency:

 - Selling a patient/guarantor’s debt to another party